 2012-13: Halverson attended OHL camp with the Greyhounds before joining the Oakland Junior Grizzlies U18 team in Troy, Michigan.
 Splitting the goaltending duties with Michael Tilford, he was 9-9-2 in 21 games and had a 2.88 goals against and .906 save percentage.
 Halverson started all four playoff games and was 2-1-1 with a 1.46 goals against and .953 save percentage.
 He participated in USA Hockey’s Select 17 Camp in Rochester.

 2013-14: Halverson joined the Sault Ste.
-Marie Greyhounds as a backup to 19-year-old Penguins' prospect Matt Murray in his first OHL season.
-Halverson was ranked ninth amongst North American goaltenders in Central Scouting's mid-term rankings prior to the 2014 NHL Draft.
+Marie Greyhounds as a backup to 19-year-old Penguins’ prospect Matt Murray in his first OHL season.
+In 19 games for the Greyhounds he was 12-6-1 with 2 shutouts and had a 2.96 goals against and .904 save percentage.
+Sault Ste.
+Marie finished first in the West Division and reached the second round in the playoffs.
+Murray started all nine playoff games for the Greyhounds.
+Halverson was ranked sixth amongst North American goaltenders in the Central Scouting final rankings and was selected by the New York Rangers in the second round (59th overall) in the 2014 NHL Draft.